-Bring your student ID number and governmentissued photo identification.
+Bring your Graduate School USA student identification number and government-issued photo identification.
+Both are needed in order to issue your student identification..
 And, of course, bring your questions!

-How do I get to the School and where do I park?
+How do I get to the School, and where do I park?